JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/tdd_flow/index.md

 In my projects, I prefer a testing convention for asserts with expected on the left, meaning `expected == actual`.
 While [Guido declined to designate a winner](https://mail.python.org/pipermail/python-dev/2010-December/106954.html), it seems [Kent Beck did](https://sourceforge.net/p/junit/mailman/message/3338997/), and Brian Okken's examples also use that.

+You can see this problem by changing the expected value of 'Mary' to a value of 'Expected'.
+PyCharm's test output now shows expected vs. actual, and `Expected` is in the wrong place:

+TODO Screenshot

 We need to flip that, but good news: PyCharm excels at such janitorial work.
 Click on the double-equal, hit `Alt-Enter`, and choose `Flip '=='`: